chef/chef-web-docs/chef_master/source/workstation_setup.rst

 #.
 Run ``which ruby`` again.
 It should return ``/opt/chef-workstation/embedded/bin/ruby``.

 .. note:: Using Chef Workstation-provided Ruby as your system Ruby is optional.
-For many users, Ruby is primarily used for authoring Chef cookbooks and recipes.
+For many users, Ruby is primarily used for authoring Chef cookbooks.
 If that's true for you, then using the Chef Workstation-provided Ruby is recommended.

 Add Ruby to $PATH